moneroexamples/onion-monero-blockchain-explorer/README.md

 The key features of the Onion Monero Blockchain Explorer are:

- - no javascript, no cookies, no web analytics trackers, no images,
+ - no cookies, no web analytics trackers, no images,
+ - by default no JavaScript, but can be enabled for client side decoding and proving transactions,
  - open sourced,
  - made fully in C++,
  - showing encrypted payments ID,